ethersphere/swarm-guide/contents/gettingstarted.rst

         --nodiscover

 .. note:: In this example, running geth is optional, it is not strictly needed.
-To run without geth, simply change the ens-api flag to ``--ens-api ''`` (an empty string).
+To run without geth, simply set ``--ens-api ''`` (an empty string), or remove the ``--ens-api`` flag altogether.

-.. note:: In this example, ``--nodiscover`` is superfluous, because ``--maxpeers 0`` is already enough to suppress all discovery and connection attempts.
+.. note:: Strictly speaking, the ``--nodiscover`` flag is superfluous here, because ``--maxpeers 0`` is already enough to suppress all discovery and connection attempts.

 Adding enodes manually